Comprehensive Test Menu

 There’s a faster way to detect and contain Salmonella

-The IDEXX Salmonella RealPCR Test helps you quickly identify and isolate contagious horses, even asymptomatic horses.
+The IDEXX Salmonella spp.
+RealPCR Panel helps you quickly identify and isolate contagious horses, even asymptomatic horses.

 - Confirm the presence of Salmonella organisms quickly with our highly specific and sensitive Salmonella real-time polymerase chain reaction (PCR) test.